 MPW services integrate a number of different integrated circuit designs on a single reticle set.
 Sharing mask and wafer resources reduces the overall cost per design and makes it more cost effective to produce integrated circuits in low quantities.

-Sandia National Laboratories’ Multi-Project Wafer Program offers access to its Trusted Design Center and ISO 9001:2000 certified, high-reliability ASIC production facility.
+Sandia National Laboratories’ Multi-Project Wafer Program offers access to its Trusted Design Center and high-reliability ASIC production facility.
 The program includes engineering support for MPW design, technology, fabrication, test and packaging, all in a trusted environment.

 The MPW Program will be available to external customers beginning in 2010.